patrick-dd/landsat-landstats/README.md

 modify this code to predict other socio-economic characteristics or use other satellite images.

+I ran this on [AWS](http://aws.amazon.com)'s G2 machine.
+[Get in touch](http://twitter.com/patrickdoupe) if you'd like a link to the AMI.
-I ran this on [AWS](aws.amazon.com)'s G8 machine.
-I tried this on a mid-2009 MacBookPro and can recommend you don't.
+I also tried this on a mid-2009 MacBookPro and can recommend you don't.

 The files of interest are:
- - `cnn_core.py`: runs the convolutional neural network
+ - `cnn.py`: runs the convolutional neural network
  - `database_constructor.py`: merges satellite images with population databases (shapefiles)
+ - `db_test.py`: a testing file for `database_constructor.py`
  - `spatial.ipynb`: a worked through example of database construction
  - `ee.ipynb`: downloads LANDSAT 7 TOA images

 In addition to the usual, the analysis relies on these packages

 - [Keras](http://www.keras.io)
 - [Google Earth Engine](https://developers.google.com/earth-engine/)
 - [Shapely](http://www.toblerity.org/shapely/manual.html)